psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 1. The client obtains the `state` parameter from the JWT and checks its binding to the user agent.
 If the check fails, the client MUST abort processing and refuse the response.
 1. The client obtains the `iss` element from the JWT and checks whether its value is well known and identifies the expected issuer of the authorization process in examination.
 If the check fails, the client MUST abort processing and refuse the response.
 1. The client obtains the `aud` element from the JWT and checks whether it matches the client id the client used to identify itself in the corresponding authorization request.
 If the check fails, the client MUST abort processing and refuse the response.
-1. The client obtains the signing key based on the JWT's `iss` element and the `kid` header element and checks its signature.
+1. The client obtains the key neede to check the sigbature based on the JWT's `iss` element and the `kid` header element and checks its signature.
 If the check fails, the client MUST abort processing and refuse the response.

+Note: The way the client obtains the keys is out of scope of this draft.
+Established mechanism suchs as [OIDD] or [RFC8414] SHOULD be utilized.
-Note: The `state` value is treated as a one-time-use XSRF token.
+Note: The `state` value is treated as a one-time-use CSRF token.
 It MUST be invalidated after the check (step 2) was performed.

 The client MUST NOT process the grant type specific authorization response parameters before all checks suceeded.